-This set of three songs for female voice and piano, composed by Claude Debussy, was published in 1897 with a dedication to the writer André Gide.
+In 1897, Claude Debussy composed three songs for female voice and piano and dedicated them to the writer André Gide.
 The texts were based on prose poems by Pierre Louÿs from a collection titled Les Chansons de Bilitis.
 Notable for their sensuality and beguiling mild eroticism, the three songs were first performed in public by singer Blanche Marot at a Société Nationale de Musique concert on March 17, 1900, with Debussy at the piano.

 Biilitis was a fictional Greek courtesan who lived in the sixth century BC.
-In the Louÿs poems, she reflects on the events of her life from childhood to death.
-Debussy set to music three poems that describe the attraction, consummation, and termination of a youthful relationship between Bilitis and the shepherd boy Lykas, her first lover.
+In the Louÿs poems, she reflects on the events of her life.
+Claude Debussy set to music three poems that describe intimate encounters between Biilitis and the shepherd boy Lykas, her first lover.

 In 2008, the Gardner Museum in Boston presented a performance of Trois Chansons de Bilitis by mezzo-soprano Sasha Cooke and pianist Pei-Yao Wang.
 A recording of this fine performance was made available in episode 57 of the podcast “The Concert”.

 1. La flûte de Pan

 Two-time Grammy Award-winning mezzo-soprano Sasha Cooke has been called a “luminous standout” (New York Times) and “equal parts poise, radiance and elegant directness” (Opera News).
 Ms. Cooke is sought after by the world’s leading orchestras, opera companies, and chamber music ensembles for her versatile repertoire and commitment to new music.